ihsinchen/test2/README.md

 ### Use Vagrant install ubuntu
-1. Select ubuntu 18.04 from website as below.
+1. Use Vagrant init to create default vagrantfile and if you are the first time to create ubuntu1804 this box, the box will be download from Vagrant cloud.
 Vagrant init generic/ubuntu1804
-2. Start the installation via below command
+2.	enable the ubuntu1804 box via below command.
 Vagrant up
 3. Then the system is enabled.
 4. Use Vagrant ssh to access to the VM.
-5. Create the RSA Key
+5. turn off the VM via below command
+vagrant halt